davaya/ocsf-im/README.md

 # Understanding the OCSF Information Model

-This document describes an Information Model (IM) for the Open Cybersecurity Schema Framework (OCSF) and integration of information modeling into OCSF's Taxonomy/Ontology-based design approach.
+This document describes an Information Model (IM) for the Open Cybersecurity Schema Framework (OCSF), including integration of information modeling into OCSF's Taxonomy/Ontology-based design approach.
 OCSF's goal is to be "agnostic to storage format, data collection and ETL processes", and information modeling is a formal method to achieve that goal.
 Framework files are translated into an IM, a static schema that defines types used to implement the framework in a running system.
-The purpose of using the IM is to support multiple data formats ("flavors") of serialized data and to enable lossless conversion of data instances across formats.
+The purpose of using the IM is to support multiple data formats ("flavors") of serialized data and to ensure information equivalence regardless of data format.
+Equivalence is demonstrated by verifying that data instances can be converted from any data format to any other and back without loss - a "lossless round trip".

 ### What is an Information Model